Launchpad Tutorial with Ableton Live 10 Lite

 After you double-click the light-blue rectangle, it will turn the same color as the track (green in our case), and it will display a "Play" button (a triangle) for playing the clip that we're going to create.
 This will also open up the Note Editor at the bottom right corner of the screen (highlighted with a red rectangle in the picture below):

 In the Note Editor at the bottom right of the screen, find the kick drum ("Kick 70s 2") and click once at the beginning of each beat to place 4 green kick icons, as in the picture.
-When you click in the Note Editor to place a drum icon, the green icon takes up exactly one section of the beat (notice that the faint vertical lines in the Note Editor have created 4 sections for each beat).
+When you click in the Note Editor to place a drum icon, the green icon takes up exactly one section or subdivision of the beat (notice that the faint vertical lines in the Note Editor have created 4 subdivisions for each beat).
 You can click an existing green kick icon to delete it.
 Play the clip using the controls shown above:

 Now we're going to duplicate this clip (to preserve the first clip) and add some more sounds to the second clip.
 Right-click the clip that you've been working on (the green rectangle under "Drum Rack") and then click Duplicate: